odedAtias/Counter-Application/README.md

 CSS
 JavaScript

-Before I learn the course 'React: Front to Back' of 'Brad Traversy' in Udemy.
+Preparation before I learn the course 'React: Front to Back' of 'Brad Traversy' in Udemy.